 World Without Sound

 When her sister is born with severe disabilities, Debbie must figure out how to deal with the “new normal” of a not normal addition to the family.
-World Without Sound is a middle grade trilogy chronicling the journey of one family whose deaf child learns how to communicate through language.
+World Without Sound is a middle grade trilogy chronicling the journey of one military family in the 1960s whose deaf child learns how to communicate through language.

 The German Measles epidemic of 1964 changed our lives forever.